-Through an MBA class in project management, Doctor Goldratt seeks to answer these questions and proposes a new method of project management.
-The summary below explains the approach used by Dr. Goldratt but does not go into the history of the book.
+Through an MBA class in project management, Doctor Goldratt seeks to answer these questions and proposes a new project management method.
+The summary below explains the approach used by Dr. Goldratt but does not go into the book's storyline.